rkretzer/luxafor/README.md

 # luxafor

+Forked from WilliamDurin/luxafor in order to make his very useful script working again with MacOs Big Sur.

+The old DND detection API has changed with Big Sur.
+A new approach is to run shell commands in order to get the DND status: https://gist.github.com/a7madgamal/9d3518a62c21477a92be461fbd652533
+Substituted the old DND checker from WilliamDurin's repository with a short (hacky) shell script to address this change.

 This is just a repo I setup to help me manage my luxaflor flag/git status.
 It is completely unsupported, as it's mostly just here for my own use.

 Workflow: